alimagdye/trust-bank/README.md

 # trust-bank

 ## Overview
 **Trust Bank** is a front-end web application that simulates an online banking system.
 Users can log in to their accounts, view their balances, and perform transactions.
-The application is built using **HTML, CSS, and JavaScript**, with data stored in the browser (local storage).
+The application is built using **HTML, CSS, and JavaScript**, with data stored in the browser (simulating backend).

 ## Features
 - **User Authentication**: Users can log in securely.